na-ho/Distributed-QuantLib/README.md

 # Distributed-QuantLib
-This project is a distributed system for financial system.
+This project is a distributed system for the financial system.
 As QuantLib is a single thread program.
 This project is to show how can accelerate computation among server farms.
-Each of computer communicates via Apache Kafka to distributes workload and communicates between different type of services.
+Each computer communicates via Apache Kafka to distributes workload and communicates between different types of services.
+Scalability is archivable for Pricer service without restart all the services to increase or reduce computation nodes.
-With thread pool that connect direcly to C++ from JVM for achieving concurrency of execution in a computer
+With thread pool that connects directly to C++ from JVM for achieving concurrency of execution in a computer

 ## Design
 The project is a design by using  Microservices architecture